nhsconnect/gpconnect/pages/testing/testing_environments.md

 tags: [testing,deployment]
 sidebar: overview_sidebar
 permalink: testing_environments.html
-summary: "Details of what environments are available to support the <br/>technical accreditation and solution assurance process"
+summary: "Details of what environments are available to support the technical accreditation and solution assurance process"
 ---

 ## Path to Live ##